jborza/jborza.github.io/_posts/2020-06-20-m5stick-watch.md

 # Making my own not-so-smart-watch

 I bought the [M5StickC ESP32 mini IoT development kit](https://m5stack.com/products/stick-c) and wanted to do a fun project.

-The complete repository is here: https://github.com/jborza/m5stick_watch_rude
+I've seen a fun picture once that had a smart watch saying

+>  Holy shit, it's already \
+>  _TEN_ \
+>  FUCKING \
+>  _FORTYFOUR_ \
+>  MOTHERFUCKER

+and thought that won't be hard to implement on the M5StickC.

 ## Reading the current time